sonalijadhav8140/JDBC/README.md

-💫Project Title : CRUD Operations With JDBC and Statement 💫
+# JDBC CRUD Operations with Statement API

+## Description
-Project Description: This Project Demostrates CRUD (Create,Read,Update ,Delete) Operations using JDBC Statement API in Java .It connects to mysql database and performs basic operations on a table.
+This project demonstrates CRUD (Create, Read, Update, Delete) operations using JDBC Statement API in Java.
+It connects to a MySQL database and performs basic operations on a table.

-Features:
+## Features
-Insert data intothe database
+- Insert data into the database

-Retrive data from the database
+- Retrieve data from the database
+- Update existing records

-Delete Records
+- Delete records

-Technologies Used
+## Technologies Used

-Java |
+- Java
-JDBC |
+- JDBC
-Mysql |
-Eclipse |
+- MySQL
+- Eclipse/IntelliJ

+## Setup Instructions
+1. Install MySQL and create a database.
+2. Update database credentials in the project (url, username, password).
+3. Run the Java files to execute CRUD operations.

+## Usage
+- Run the Main class to perform CRUD operations.

+## License
+This project is open-source.
+Feel free to use and modify it.